 After a 1960 fire destroyed the local Dirigo Hotel, Betty and Les King began managing The Moorings (with help from their daughter, Leslie) and eventually bought it from Morton Jenks.
 In June 2008, Leslie Watson (Betty & Les's daughter) inherited the inn and plans to continue her family's passion for the business and area.
 Leslie, with solid roots in Manset and Southwest Harbor, is now a 4th generation innkeeper representing 48 years in the same family business.

 The Moorings Inn overlooks the mountain range and great harbor of Mount Desert where continuous yachting and commercial craft are at work and play just offshore.
-This is a view that you and your family will always treasure.
+This is a view that you and your family will always treasure as ours has continued to have for several generations.